gabrieltseng/datascience-projects/computer_vision/crop_yield_prediction/data/README.md

 its latitude and longitude data, which allows the distance between counties to be approximated.
 The data can be reproduced at the following [link](https://fusiontables.google.com/data?docid=1S4EB6319wWW2sWQDPhDvmSBIVrD3iEmCLYB7nMM#rows:id=1).

+Note that fusion tables will [not be available after December 3rd 2019](https://support.google.com/fusiontables/answer/9185417).

 Click on `File`, and then `Download`, and download all rows as a CSV file.